ChrstphrHll/npc_gen/students/Tyego Sinaht.md

 ---
 # Tyego Sinaht
 ### Description
-- Elf Monk from Aldercrown Empire
+- Elf Monk from Beleriand
 - 3rd year Protection student in Fiesn
 - short straight lighter blonde hair that's messy, Pale Blue eyes, and Light skin
 - Is Friendly and Experimental, and has Power as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes